belieflab/prl/README.md

 jsPsych version 6.3 or 7.x

 ## Repository General Information and Cloning
-* To clone this repository: `git clone git@github.com:belieflab/prl.git --recurse-submodules` (this will initialize the `wrap` submodule)
+* To clone this repository: `git clone -c core.symlinks=true git@github.com:belieflab/prl.git --recurse-submodules` (this will initialize the `wrap` submodule)
 * When pulling changes, run `./sync.sh` to be sure to update the `wrap` submodule

 ## Development Guide